 Upon a change in control such as the merger, each participant in Certegy's Annual Incentive Plan, which is an annual performance-based cash bonus plan, will be entitled to receive an award for the year in which the merger occurs, equal to the greater of that year's target award or the projected results compared to plan targets at the time of the merger, prorated through the date of the change in control.
-Assuming the merger closes on January 15, 2006, the total prorated bonuses payable to Certegy's executive officers is estimated to be approximately \$99,000.
+If the merger is completed during 2005, this means that each participant, including the executive officers, will be paid a bonus for 2005 equal to the greater of the target bonus or the bonus calculated based on the projected results at the effective time of the merger, prorated through the closing of the merger.
+The 2005 target bonus amounts payable to each of the named executive officers and the other executive officers as a group are as follows: Mr. Kennedy-\$750,000; Mr. Towe-\$343,980; Mr. Vollkommer-\$229,975; Mr. Carbiener-\$169,135; Mr. Korchun-\$169,135; and the remaining executive officers as a group-\$924,816.